SecurityDatFall2018/Week14/README.md

 # Week14 - Penetrations Testing and Tools
 An introduction to the topics:
 - Security Testing
-- We will only focus on Penetration Testing
+- We will focus on Penetration Testing
-- Tool used to do Penetration Testing (there are "billions, we will only look at a few)
+- Tools used to do Penetration Testing (there are "billions, we will only look at a few)
 - How to practice Penetration Testing Skills

 ## What to Install